 Kannada Rajyothsava day by the students of grade 1-5

 Gratitude is the best attitude.
 Our grandparents have sacrificed everything it takes to make children successful in life.
-Years of experience have made them wise, wear and tear has made them tough, understanding life in depth has made them soft, kind and loving which needs to be celebrated and not forgotten.
-At ‘Amaatra’ we decided to host a celebration of ‘The Grandparents Day’.
-Our primary motivation was to champion the cause of the elderly and to spread the awareness among the young, the need to care and honour them.
+Years of experience have made them wise, wear and tear has made them tough, understanding life in depth has made them soft, kind and loving which needs to be recognized and celebrated.
+At ‘Amaatra’ we decided to honour them by celebrating ‘The Grandparents Day’.
+Our primary motive was to champion the cause of the elderly and to spreading awareness among the young, the need to respect and care for them.
 We hoped to persuade grandchildren to tap the wisdom and heritage their grandparents could provide.

 The day unwrapped itself gradually like the bud spreading its fragrance, quietly and evidently all around.
 The following events were conducted:

-Cultural programme by students
+○ cultural programme by students

 On July 1st and 2nd, The Amaatra Academy hosted its first MUN, ‘A MUN 2016’.
-Despite being the school’s first MUN, everything had been ground to perfection.
+Despite being the school’s first MUN, everything had been spruced to perfection.
 150 Delegates from 30 schools all across Bengaluru attained new levels of diplomacy and public speaking in their committees.
 The MUN had various, interesting agendas such as the Sunni-Shia conflict of the ISIS committee, the EU-crisis of the ECOSOC and the role of PMC’S in modern warfare of the DISEC.
 The conference also had its unique ISIS crisis J.C.C which worked side by side where the crisis committee received constant updates.

-The E.B members of each committee too were the crème-de-lacreme of the MUN circuit featuring names such as Kiran Suryananrayan, Bharath Gururagavendran, Siddarth Abraham, Jonathan Bhavnasi and Anish Anandaram.
+The E.B members of each committee too were the crème-de-la-creme of the MUN circuit featuring names such as Kiran Suryananrayan, Bharath Gururagavendran, Siddarth Abraham, Jonathan Bhavnasi and Anish Anandaram.
 They made sure that debates were of the highest quality.
 The conference secretariat members too were well known names in the MUNning community.
 Vaibhav Mopidevi and Chiranth Jawahar were the General Secretary and the Under Secretary General of the conference.